Jeremy Zucker: 2015–2019: Beach Island, Breathe, Motions, and Glisten

-On January 15, 2021, Zucker and Cutler released "This Is How You Fall In Love" and they hosted the livestream show Brent: Live on the Internet where they introduced Brent II, which was released on February 5.
-Beginning in June 2021, Zucker released the songs "18" on June 24, "Honest" on July 23, "Cry With You" on August 20, and "Therapist" on September 17 as singles for his sophomore album Crusher which was released on October 1, 2021.
+On January 15, 2021, Zucker and Cutler released "This Is How You Fall in Love", and they hosted the livestream show Brent: Live on the Internet, where they introduced Brent II, which was released on February 5.
+Beginning in June 2021, Zucker released the songs "18" on June 24, "Honest" on July 23, "Cry with You" on August 20, and "Therapist" on September 17 as singles for his sophomore album Crusher which was released on October 1, 2021.

+Zucker released "Internet Crush" on February 10, 2023.
+This was followed by the release of the next single, "OK", along with the music video for the track.
+Their third EP, entitled Is Nothing Sacred?, was released on June 9, 2023, which featured "Internet Crush" as the lead single, followed by "OK".
+The EP contains three other songs, entitled "Cindy", "I Need You (In My Life)”, and "A Dying World...".

+On September 29, 2023, he released a single titled "This time" in celebration of the 5th anniversary of his EP Summer..

+On May 22, 2024, Zucker released a collaboration song titled "Cozy" with artists Lauv and Alexander 23.

+Ahead of the release of Brent III, Zucker and Cutler released track 5 of the anticipated project, titled "Black & White" on September 13, 2024.

+On October 11, 2024, track 2 of Brent III was released, titled "A-frame".

+On November 1, 2024, Brent III was released as a full-length album in collaboration with Cutler.

+On August 22, 2025, Zucker's third full-length project, Garden State, was released, nearly four years since their last solo album.

 Influences

 Zucker has cited Blink-182, Jon Bellion, blackbear, Eden, Bon Iver, Mac Miller, and Wet as some of his musical influences.

-His music has been described as "a fusion of organic airy beats, lush soundtrack-style soundscapes, and biting Tumblr-worthy lyricism."

 Zucker describes himself as a "social introvert".